chrhck/contagion/README.md

-FD
+contagion
-Authors: Stephan Meighen-Berger, Martina Karl
+Authors: Stephan Meighen-Berger
-A package to simulate light spectra and yields of deep-sea organisms.
-This was designed with Cherenkov telescopes in mind.
-Still, it can easily be used for other applications.
+A python package to simulate the spread of diseases in a population.

-Added some aspects of social distancing modelling as well.
+The code is structured modular, allowing for easy extension/change of the steps required in modelling the spread.